 UN Procurement is based on competitive bidding.

-UN current competitions, besides the ones run by UNDP, can be found in the Tenders section (new window will open).
+UN current competitions, besides the ones can be found in the Tenders section (new window will open).